barsoom/traco/README.markdown

 You can still use your accessors like `title_sv` and `title_sv=` in forms, validations and other code, but you also get:

 `#title`: Shows the title in the current locale.
-If blank, falls back to default locale, then to any locale.
+If blank, falls back to default locale.
+Otherwise nil.

 `#title=`: Assigns the title to the column for the current locale, if present.
 Raises if the column doesn't exist.